TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Embedded.md

 The Microcontroller will have to interface will the power board by sending 20-50Khz PWM signals.
 Two that are 180 degrees out of phase which can be done via a negated timer alternate pin.
 The power board also needs a 80Khz PWM signal.
 The MCU will also receive 5V from a regulator on the power board.

 ## References

-All sources that have contributed to the detailed design and are not considered common knowledge should be duly cited, incorporating multiple references.

-## References

 [1] K. Enisz, G. Kohlrusz, D. Fodor, and L. Kovacs, "Degradation Analysis of DC-Link Aluminum Electrolytic Capacitors Operating in PWM Power Converters," Power Engineering and Electrical Engineering, vol. 18, no. 2, 2020.
 Available: https://www.researchgate.net/publication/342538837_Degradation_Analysis_of_DC-Link_Aluminium_Electrolytic_Capacitors_Operating_in_PWM_Power_Converters (Accessed: Nov.
 23, 2025).